OlivierBinette/MSETools/README.md

 estimates(models)
 ```

-Parallelize on a computing cluster:
+Parallelize the computation of estimates on a computing cluster:

 ``` r
 batch.estimates(models, njobs=4)